ollief87/build-vs-ssdt-linux-gh-actions/README.md

-An example project to build a Visual Studio SSDT project on a Linux GitHub Actions runner
+An example project to build a new SQL SDK-style project as well as a Visual Studio SSDT project on a Linux GitHub Actions runner